openbmc/hiomapd/Documentation/mbox_protocol.md

 issued by the host as found in the relevant command.

-Sequence numbers may be reused in accordance with the constraints outlined above, however it is not an error if the BMC receives a `GET_MBOX_INFO` with an invalid sequence number.
+Sequence numbers may be reused in accordance with the constraints outlined above, however, it is not an error if the BMC receives a `GET_MBOX_INFO` with an invalid sequence number.
 For all other cases, the BMC must respond with `SEQ_ERROR` if the constraints are violated.
 If the host receives a `SEQ_ERROR` response it must consider any in-progress commands to have failed.
 The host may